thomasbrown11/reddit-scraper/README.md

 - Filters posts by flair and keywords to categorize hardware parts (GPU, CPU, SSD, etc.).
 - Extracts price from post titles when available.
 - Highlights and emails notifications for specific targeted models.
 - Saves matched deals in an append-only CSV file.
+CSV sent to email once daily.
 - Avoids duplicate processing by tracking seen post IDs.
 - Runs continuously every 30 minutes with error handling.